 In accordance with section 772(a) of the Act, "the term 'export price' means the price at which the subject merchandise is first sold (or agreed to be sold) before the date of importation by the producer or exporter of the subject merchandise outside of the United States to an unaffiliated purchaser in the United States or to an unaffiliated purchaser for exportation to the United States, as adjusted under subsection (c)."
 For Shin Yang, we based EP on the price at which merchandise under consideration was sold to the first unaffiliated purchaser in the United States.
-Where appropriate, we made deductions, consistent with section 772(c)(2)(A) of the Act, for the following movement expenses: domestic inland freight, domestic brokerage and handling, U.S. brokerage and handling, international freight, marine insurance, U.S. duty, and other international movement expenses.
+Where appropriate, we made deductions, consistent with section 772(c)(2)(A) of the Act, for the following movement expenses: domestic inland freight, domestic brokerage and handling, domestic warehousing, international freight, and other international movement expenses.